Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 \subsection{Complex coacervation of NS and PLL}

 To investigate the effects of electrostatically driven heterotypic interactions, we mixed npNSs with 100-residue long PLL in a concentration ratio chosen to match the macromolecular charge densities (i.e., \SI{10}{\micro M} npNS and \SI{19.2}{\micro M} PLL, assuming total charges of $-192e$ and $100e$ per molecule, respectively).
 Both NSs and PLL were labeled with distinct fluorescent dyes to permit identification of the presence and composition of dense phases through fluorescent imaging.
 We found that npNS+PLL mixtures form gels at low salt, coexisting dilute and liquid-like dense phases at intermediate salt, and a single mixed phase at high salt (Fig.~\ref{fig:intro}A,D,E and Fig.~\ref{fig:SI-npPhaseDiagram}).
-We observed similar behavior in mixtures of PLL and ``blunt'' NSs, which do not include any single-stranded sticky ends on the NS arms, confirming that the high-salt dissolution of npNS+PLL condensates does not depend on the presence of sticky ends (Fig.~\ref{fig:SI-npPhaseDiagram}).
-These results are consistent with prior nucleic-acid/PLL studies~\cite{vieregg2018oligonucleotide}, indicating that npNS+PLL dense phases are predominantly stabilized by heterotypic electrostatic attractions.
-This behavior, commonly referred to as (complex) coacervation, exhibits an upper critical salt concentration, since higher salt concentrations more effectively screen the heterotypic electrostatic attractions.
-For the same reason, sufficiently low salt concentrations result in less screened electrostatic interactions that are strong enough to oppose relaxation and coarsening of the dense phase~\cite{vieregg2018oligonucleotide,wang2014polyelectrolyte,jawerth2018salt,yuan2025network}, which is consistent with our observations of kinetically trapped gel structures at \SI{0.25}{M} NaCl (Fig.~\ref{fig:SI-npPhaseDiagram}).
+The low-salt gel state is characteristic of kinetically-arrested phase separation, where material relaxation and densification is impeded by strong binding interactions between the components, while the appearance of liquid-like spherical droplets at intermediate salt concentrations indicates that the system has reached a local equilibrium.
+These states are not dependent on the presence of non-palindromic sticky ends, as we observed similar behavior in mixtures of PLL and ``blunt'' NSs which lack sticky ends (Fig.~\ref{fig:SI-npPhaseDiagram}).
+These results are consistent with prior nucleic-acid/PLL studies~\cite{Vieregg2018}, indicating that npNS+PLL dense phases are predominantly stabilized by heterotypic electrostatic attractions.
+This behavior, commonly referred to as (complex) coacervation, exhibits an upper critical salt concentration, since higher salt concentrations more effectively screen the heterotypic electrostatic attractions and also reduce the entropy gain from counterion release~\cite{sing2020recent} (although entropic effects of the solvent also play an important role \cite{priftis2012thermodynamic,chen2022driving}).
+Conversely, sufficiently low salt concentrations strengthen these effects, and so oppose relaxation of the dense phase~\cite{Vieregg2018,wang2014polyelectrolyte,jawerth2018salt,yuan2025network}, consistent with our observations of gel structures at \SI{0.25}{M} NaCl (Fig.~\ref{fig:SI-npPhaseDiagram}).